ps4star/FSE/ref.md

 ret
 !ee
 ```
 To use iter commands, add additional arguments to !se/expstart.
 The second (optional) is the starting iter value (positives only), and the third (optional) is the multiter value (and just a reminder, the first argument is required and represents the number of times to loop).
-Offiter and multiter can still be explicitly used, though it is discouraged.
 ```
 !se 4 3 ;loops 4 times, initializes %loopiter at 3
 msg %loopiter 0x4 ;3, 4, 5, 6